peterjbuller/BullerSort/README.md

 # BullerSort
-A method of sorting a corpus of sentences, such that a human student of language may learn by easy gradations.
+A method of sorting a corpus of sentences, such that the human student of new languages may learn by easy gradations.